Zunior/Zunior/README.md

 I am a fullstack software engineer from Belgrade

 - 🔭 Working on multiple frontend and backend project using Java and Angular
-- 🌱 Learning design patterns in depth
+- 🌱 Using design patterns where possible
 <br>

 ## Connect with me